Frequently Asked Questions

 No. We do not provide any medical services or referrals for specific medical procedures.
 This includes, but is not limited to, referrals for abortion.
 If a client does not have a full-service obstetrician-gynecologist (OB-GYN), we will help her access one via Medicaid or other community resources.
 We recommend clients meet with a full-service OB-GYN prior to making any final decisions regarding their pregnancies.
 If a client wants a referral for abortion, she can ask her OB-GYN or research her options via the Internet.

 We are not affiliated with any Jewish denomination — SHIFRA is a resource for women across the Jewish spectrum.
 Our board members, volunteers and donors reflect a diverse group of Jews (from unaffiliated to religious), who all care about helping pregnant women in crisis.
 We do not provide religious/halakhic guidance.

 No. We will help anyone who calls, regardless of religious affiliation or background, and will provide follow-up services through the baby’s first birthday if desired.

-- Share information about ISA services to staff who work with women who may face unplanned pregnancy crises.
+- Share information about SHIFRA services to staff who work with women who may face unplanned pregnancy crises.